 Algebraic Topology, Allen Hatcher

-I love the way Hatcher discusses algebraic topology, I find it very visual and intuitive.
+This book is a bit infamous in that some people absolutely love it, and some others absolutely hate it.
+Personally, I love the way Hatcher discusses algebraic topology, I find it very visual and intuitive.
 That doesn’t mean it is easy though, and you will have to work for it, but it’s great.
-I liked the appendix on cell complexes and cellular homology more generally.
+I liked the appendix on cell complexes, and I liked the treatment of cellular homology more generally.
 Another great book is:

 An Introduction to Algebraic Topology, Joseph J. Rotman

 As you might have noticed by now, I love reading Rotman.
 His books are always well written and very clear and this one is no stranger to this.
 I just wish there was a bit more on cohomology.
-That said, my favorite book on the subject is perhaps this next one:
+Here’s another recommendation taking a different approach:

 Algebraic Topology, William Fulton